javaidiqbal11/scan-documents-RAG/README.md

 - Database: MongoDB or similar for document storage.

 ## Contributing
 Contributions are welcome!
-If you’d like to contribute:
+If you’d like to contribute: <br>
 i.
-Fork the repository.
+Fork the repository. <br>
 ii.
-Create a new branch for your feature/bug fix.
+Create a new branch for your feature/bug fix. <br>
 iii.
-Commit your changes and push them to your branch.
+Commit your changes and push them to your branch. <br>
 iv.
 Submit a pull request.